 With such a discouraging prognosis, it is clear that treatment options for calciphylaxis still have some way to go.
 In fact, there are no evidence-based medical treatments available, with medical strategies currently based purely on case reports or personal experience.(2) As with many poorly-understood conditions, the key to the management of calciphylaxis therefore lies in strategies to prevent the condition from developing in the first place.
 This involves interventions such as controlling blood sugar levels in a diabetic patient(2) and normalizing metabolic parameters as far as possible using dialysis techniques and medications.(3)

-If calciphylaxis is suspected, diagnosis should be confirmed histologically in order to differentiate the condition from other similar vasculopathies which may presented by the same patient types.(3) Once diagnosis has been confirmed, effective wound care becomes the cornerstone of management, and should be based around periodic debridement of necrotic tissue and proven wound management strategies.(1)
+If calciphylaxis is suspected, the diagnosis should be confirmed histologically in order to differentiate the condition from other similar vasculopathies which may be presented by the same patient types.(3) Once diagnosis has been confirmed, effective wound care becomes the cornerstone of management, and should be based around periodic debridement of necrotic tissue and proven wound management strategies.(1)

 Parathyroidectomy in the treatment of calciphylaxis has been reported to benefit some patients with primary hyperparathyroidism, but its use remains controversial.(1) Other potential medical options include use of the bisphosphonates, sodium thiosulfate therapy and the calcimimetic, cinacalcet, although no randomized evidence supports the use of any of these approaches.(1) One proposed mechanism of action of sodium thiosulfate therapy in calciphylaxis is shown below.